abachurin/2048/user_guide.md

 * ##### Replay Game
     Replays a chosen Game from Storage.
 Any Agent saves a currently best game during training, also the best game of the latest Statistics Collection is saved.
 * ##### Play Yourself
     Of course, it is more convenient to use a standard mobile 2048 App to play the game.
-I made this option to practice using Keyboard component + writing some custom javascript (`Play Instructions` window is draggable thanks to that).
+I made this option to practice using Keyboard component + writing some custom javascript (`Game Instructions` window is draggable thanks to that).